jlcarr/LeetCode/README.md

 - **Memory**: 13.9 MB
 - **Solution**: Ran through the list once to count, then again up to the middle.

+### Problem 995
+- **Name**: Minimum Number of K Consecutive Bit Flips
+- **Runtime**: 1485 ms
+- **Memory**: 18.9 MB
+- **Solution**: Greedy solution can be used to push the first appearance of a 0 back until all the 0s lie in the final K values.
+If there are 0s remaining then the problem is indeed unsolveable.
+So be able to do this in one pass quickly, we can use a queue to keep track of when we last needed a flip, and so if the current value should flip its value or not.

 ### Problem 1337
 - **Name**: The K Weakest Rows in a Matrix
 - **Runtime**: 108 ms